 Any 15 points at 100 level from POLS, orany 60 points at 100 level from the Schedule V of the BA, orLAWS, GEOG, orthe Schedule V of the BCom.

 Students must attend one activity from each section.

-This text is available for sale at the University Book Shop; it is also in the 3-day loan section of the library.
-There is also a required packet of reading materials for the course which students can access on the POLS211 Learn page.
+Recommended: Tony Saich, Governance and Politics of China, New York: Palgrave, 2015.
+Students in POLS211 are recommended to make this book the starting point for their reading in preparation for the lectures, essays, and final exam.
+This text is available for sale at the University Book Shop and online; it is also in the 3-day loan section of the library.
+There is a required packet of reading materials for the course which students can access on the POLS211 Learn page.
 Students will be expected to have read the designated reading before coming to class.

 Domestic fee $785.00

 International fee $3,500.00